nasa/cumulus-docs/docs/deployment.md

 Note: The npm install command will add the [kes](http://devseed.com/kes/) utility to the daac-deploy's `node_packages` directory and will be utilized later for most of the AWS deployment commands

-The [`cumulus`](https://github.com/cumulus-nasa/cumulus) project contains default configration values at `cumulus/packages/deployment/app.example`, however these need to be customized for your cumulus app.
-Copy the template directory to your project.
+The [`cumulus`](https://github.com/cumulus-nasa/cumulus) project contains default configration values in `cumulus/packages/deployment/app.example`, however these need to be customized for your cumulus app.
+Begin by copying the template directory to your project, you will modify it for you daac specific needs later.

     $ cp -r ../cumulus/packages/deployment/app.example ./app